ultimaweapon/project/README.md

 Project is a cross-platform CLI program to execute commands defined in the `Project.yml`.
 Each command is a Lua script.
 The main different from [just](https://github.com/casey/just) is Project focus on cross-platform scripting instead of rely on the other tools.

+> [!WARNING]
+> There is a plan to upgrade to Lua 5.5 so don't write your script in such a way that it is not compatible with it.

 ## Key features

 - Batteries included.